Office of Records and Registration

 Evaluation of military training and coursework is completed by the Transfer Admissions Coordinators in the Office of Undergraduate Admissions.
-Please contact Allison Flynn or Sheila McCarthy to find out what paperwork needs to be submitted for evaluation at (814) 732-2761.
+Please contact Katie White or Sheila McCarthy to find out what paperwork needs to be submitted for evaluation at (814) 732-2761.

 d.
 I understand I can receive health and physical education credit for my military service.
 How do I do this?